lukasumek/WRF_LES_diagnostics/README.md

 var(V) = VVMEAN - VMEAN*VMEAN
 var(W) = WWMEAN - WMEAN*WMEAN

-Cartesion componetns of the resolved part of turbulent mixing can be calculated in postprocessing by:
+Cartesion components of the resolved part of turbulent mixing can be calculated in postprocessing by:

 RESTRBx = meanTOTADVx - MADVx
 RESTRBy = meanTOTADVy - MADVy